JAO1988/ColorHoster-JSON/README.md

 With your favorite Command-Line Application of choice, begin compiling your new keymap for your keyboard.\
 **Example:** ```qmk compile --clean -kb keychron/k2_he/ansi -km viach```

 This will compile your QMK firmware with ColorHoster direct-mode support.
-You can use the `QMK Toolbox` GUI Flash tool or `qmk flash` command in substition of `qmk compile` to compile and flash your keyboard from the CLI.
+You can use the `QMK Toolbox` GUI flashing tool or `qmk flash` command in substition of `qmk compile` to compile and flash your keyboard from the CLI.
 ## Building a new ColorHoster VIA JSON File